pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 and `SoDa <http://www.soda-pro.com/web-services/radiation/cams-mcclear>`_.

 Aerosol optical depth is a function of wavelength, and the Simplified Solis model requires AOD at 700 nm.
-Models exist to convert AOD between different wavelengths, as well as convert Linke turbidity to AOD and PW [Ine08con]_, [Ine16]_.
+The function, :py:func:`~pvlib.atmosphere.angstrom_aod_at_lambda`, is useful for converting AOD between different wavelengths using the Angstrom turbidity model and given the Angstrom exponent, :math:`\alpha`, which can be calculated from AOD at two wavelengths with the :py:func:`~pvlib.atmosphere.angstrom_alpha` function.
+The function, :py:func:`~pvlib.atmosphere.bird_hulstrom80_aod_bb`, can be used to approximate broadband AOD based on the Bird and Hulstrom model, but the recommendation by Molineaux is to use AOD at 700-nm for broadband.
+[Ine08con]_, [Ine16]_.